TheGreyhounds/PART1_HelloWorld/README.md

-As for the actual code that runs, we are simply calling the function "println(String ourMessage)" which is a part of the static object "out," which in turn is a part of the module "System" (the period's denote and separate a hierarchy of access).
-Finally, the semi-colon denotes to the compiler that our statement has ended, which in this case and in most cases is on a single line (though you may certainly have a statement take up more than one line, so long as it is ended with a semi-colon).
+As for the actual code that runs, we are simply calling the function "println(String ourMessage)" which is a part of the static object "out," which in turn is a part of the module "System" (in Java, periods access an instance variable or a method held by the object it was called on).
+Finally, the semi-colon signals to the compiler that our statement has ended, which in this case and in most cases is on a single line (though you may certainly have a statement take up more than one line, so long as it is ended with a semi-colon).

 If this is confusing to you at all, no worries.
 You don't have to understand all of the technicals.
 You just need to know that